ErpNetDocs/tech/advanced/user-business-rules/Q&A/set-value-into-custom-property.md

 > Using this method, we can **only** set the Custom Property's Value and **not** its Description.
 An exception is made when we are setting a value that is defined as a Property Allowed value.
 For more info, see the section below.

 > [!Note]
 > Parameter2 Type is not limited to a Constant.
-We could use the Attribute type as well and load the value from another system Attribute or a **[Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)**.
+We could use the Attribute type as well and load the value from another system Attribute or a **[Calculated attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)**.
 Note, however, that the value must be from a String type.
-If it is not, you can cast or convert it using a **[calculated attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)** and use that **[calculated attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)** in the **[user business rule](https://github.com/ErpNetDocs/tech/blob/master/advanced/user-business-rules/business-rules/index.md)**.
+If it is not, you can cast or convert it using a calculated attribute for the user business rule.

 #### But what if the custom property has allowed values, and we want to set one of them?